OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/8 August 2015.md

 ---

 ## Contact and Alien Interactions

 - The phenomenon includes real exhibits of some sort beyond faked sightings.
+- Real sightings of lizard-type beings have occurred in South Carolina, in addition to hoaxes.

 ---

 ## Spiritual Practices & Ritual